Flag of Austin, Texas

-The flag of Austin is the official municipal flag of Austin, Texas.
-The flag simply consists of a white field with the seal of Austin without the surrounding circle of text.
-Below the seal of Austin is the text, "CITY OF AUSTIN", written in blue and arched upwards.
+The city flag of Austin, Texas consists of a white field with the seal of Austin without the surrounding circle of text.
+Below the seal of Austin is the text "CITY OF AUSTIN", written in blue and arched upwards.

 Design and symbolism

 The flag has a proportion of 2 units tall by 3 units wide.
 The shield in the center is about 1 unit high and two-thirds of a unit tall and is divided into three even vertical strips of red, white, and red.
 The top of the shield is a blue isosceles triangle with an orange oil lamp in the middle.
 The red, white, and blue color scheme symbolizes that it is situated in Texas and the United States, as they both have red, white, and blue as their official colors.
 The oil lamp symbolizes knowledge and represents the various educational options within Austin, most notably the University of Texas at Austin located in the city (hence the choice of the orange color).
 Fimbriating the shield is a narrow gold border.
 The shield's crest rests on a white wreath.
-The crest consists of a gold cross bottony with white wings outlined in blue protruding on either side.
+The crest consists of a gold latin cross with white wings outlined in blue protruding on either side.
 This crest is derived from the coat of arms of the city's namesake, Stephen F. Austin.
-Austin was known as the "Father of Texas" due in large part to his effort in the colonization and growth of the territory.
+Austin was known as the "Father of Texas" due in large part to his efforts in the colonization and growth of the territory.
 The cross symbolized that an ancestor of Austin participated in a crusade, while the wings were designed to symbolize Saint Austin, Archbishop of Canterbury, who converted Wales to Christianity.
 This symbolism would prove important in the 1992 lawsuit.
 Behind the crest is a silhouette of the Texas State Capitol in red, with a blue outline.
 This represents its status as the capital city of Texas.
 Written in blue is the text "CITY OF AUSTIN", which is arched counterclockwise in the bottom third of the flag.